ZaidP101/Expenses-Tracker-Java/README.md

 # Dockerized Java Spring Boot Application

-This README explains the **Docker setup and architecture** used to containerize and run a Java Spring Boot application backed by MySQL using **Docker Compose**.
+This README explains the **Docker setup and architecture** used to containerize and run a Java Spring Boot application backed by MySQL using **Docker Compose**, with NGINX configured as a **reverse proxy**.

 ## Docker Setup Overview